dotnet/msbuild/documentation/specs/static-graph.md

 For example, when `SharedCompilation=true`, the Roslyn compiler (csc.exe) will launch in server mode.
 This causes the `Csc` task to connect to any existing csc.exe process and pass the compilation request over a named pipe.

 To support this scenario, a new MSBuild Task API could be introduced which allows build tasks which interact with tool servers to manually report I/O. In the Roslyn example above, it would report reads to all assemblies passed via `/reference` parameters, all source files, analyzers passed by `/analyzer`, and report writes to the assembly output file, pdb, and xml, and any other reads and writes which can happen as part of the tool.
-Effectively, the task will be responsible for reporting what file operations the tool server may perform for the reqest it makes to it.
+Effectively, the task will be responsible for reporting what file operations the tool server may perform for the request it makes to it.
 Note that the tool server may cache file reads internally, but the task should still report the I/O as if the internal cache was empty.

 **OPEN ISSUE:** Analyzers are just arbitrary C# code, so there's no guarantees as to what I/O it may do, leading to possibly incorrect tracking.